 Are you wondering about a diagnosis for autism?
 If you feel that you or a family member might have an autistic spectrum condition it is important that you consider getting a diagnosis.
 For children, a diagnosis could mean early intervention support which has been shown

 to make a positive difference.
-For adults, a diagnosis Diagnosis for Autism 1can be a positive experience, making sense of difficulties they have been experiencing especially in social communication, rigid and repetitive behaviour and sensory differences.
+For adults, a diagnosis can be a positive experience, making sense of difficulties they have been experiencing especially in social communication, rigid and repetitive behaviour and sensory differences.

 Most diagnoses are carried out as a result of a referral from a GP.
 Therefore, your first port of call is to ask your GP for a referral.
 It will help your GP if you go prepared.
 Click here for some general information about autistic spectrum conditions and here if you would like to know more about Asperger’s Syndrome.